Wild Heritage offers exciting learning and discovery experiences to schools, colleges, groups, families and visitors to the New Forest.

 Age and abilities: All are welcome.
 Activities are focused on the 6 -11 age range.
-We require a parent or carer to be present to help and share in the child’s learning.
+We require a parent or carer to be present to help and share in their child’s learning.

-With our learn programme we can help you with educational visits to the beautiful New Forest, specialist sessions tailored to get the most from schools grounds and advice in improving and using outdoor areas for wildlife studies.
+With our learn programme we can help you with educational visits to the beautiful New Forest, deliver cross-curricular outdoor learning sessions in your school grounds and support and train staff to enable continued outdoor learning.

 We also offer consultancy in site management, recreation, visitor experience and interpretation.
 Our portfolio includes planning self-led trails, developing family activities, delivering events and workshops, running after school nature clubs and much more.

 Follow our regular learning posts for fun ideas and investigations which are designed to help you explore school grounds and wild places.